GitOps for Tailscale ACLs with GitLab CI

 Set up your GitOps configuration

-To prevent others admins in your organization from accidentally changing your tailnet policy file, add a comment to the policy file to show a warning in the Tailscale admin console:
+To prevent others admins in your organization from accidentally changing your tailnet policy file, add a comment as the first line in the policy file so the Access Controls page can display a warning:

 // This tailnet's ACLs are maintained in <url>